PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ### Overview

 Mbed Linux OS (MBL) handles Pelion Device Management connectivity on behalf of the device, rather than relying on the user application to do it as Mbed OS does.
-This means that before you build the MBL image that runs on your device, you need to add your Pelion credentials to the working directory MBL builds from.
+This means that before you build the MBL image that runs on your device, you need to add your Device Management credentials to the working directory MBL builds from.

 ### Prerequisites